 Here are some changes that I did:

 - My alternative for rice was lettuce.
-Samgyupsal style.
+I just think of it as Samgyupsal style.
 I’d bring lettuce to work and wrap any ulam.
-Sometimes, I’d bring boiled egg too for breakfast.
+If I don’t have lettuce, then I’ll just eat any ulam without rice.
+For breakfast, sometimes I’ll bring boiled eggs.

 - I avoided any colored drinks.
 I only drink water.
-There was one time, I was really craving for JCo Frappe, I bought a medium-sized drink, and wasn’t able to finish it because I was too guilty.
+Good thing I am not fond of soda, so that’s kinda easy for me to avoid.
+But I love frappes!
+There was one time, I was really craving for JCo Frappe, I bought a medium-sized drink and I didn’t finish it because I was too guilty with all the carbs it contains.

 - I limited myself from eating chocolates and cookies (my favorite!).
-If I was really craving, I’d eat like one cookie only.
+If I was really craving, I’d eat like one cookie only that day.

-- At first, I was strict with my diet.
-Eventually, I became more lenient with myself.
-I allow myself to eat what I want as long as it is in moderation.
-Like 1 slice of pizza.
-Or 2 (the buy 1, take 1 from Pizza Hut, yes) but then I’d have to do more exercise tomorrow or I had to walk more.
+- After I have seen the changes in my weight and my body, I eventually became more lenient with myself.
+I allowed myself to eat what I want in moderation.
+Like 1 slice of pizza, sometimes 2 (the buy 1, take 1 from Pizza Hut, yes) but my only condition is to do more exercise tomorrow or to walk more.

-- So to sum up, my diet was no rice, no softdrinks and junkfoods, and moderation of everything.
+- So to sum up, I cut off my rice, no softdrinks and junkfoods, and moderation of everything.
 Or if I eat a bit more than “moderate” I would have to compensate it by walking or exercising.

 Note: I know that there is a debate whether Keto diet is good or not.
 I know Dietitians don’t